-The first of a ground-breaking series of exhibitions charting the rise of Reading’s role in the UK’s ‘Silicon Valley’ has opened.
+A ground-breaking exhibition charting the rise of Reading’s role in the UK’s ‘Silicon Valley’ is set to open in March 2025.

-We are very pleased to press start on the first results from Reading’s DIGITAL Revolution, a major project celebrating the diamond jubilee of the computer company Digital Equipment Corporation (DEC) opening its first UK office in Reading - a moment that would redefine the future of our town and region.
+We are in the final stages of researching and presenting Reading’s DIGITAL Revolution, a major project celebrating the diamond jubilee of the computer company Digital Equipment Corporation (DEC) opening its first UK office in Reading - a moment that would redefine the future of our town and region.

 You can find out more about the project by viewing the Reading’s DIGITAL Revolution trailer film, produced with our project partners at the National Museum of Computing thanks to a generous grant from the National Lottery Heritage Fund.